-Whiplash is one of the most frequently recorded injury among people with CTP claims in Qld.
-MAIC has supported the development of the Whiplash Injury Recovery: a self help guide (PDF, 1MB) for whiplash sufferers.
+Whiplash is one of the most frequently-recorded injuries among people with CTP insurance claims in Queensland.
+MAIC supported the development of the Whiplash injury recovery: a self-help guide (PDF, 1MB) for people with whiplash injury.
 This is designed to supplement care provided to you by a health professional.

 Working after injury

 Most people injured in motor vehicle crashes recover quickly and remain at work during the rehabilitation process.
 Continuing at work, even in a reduced capacity has important health and wellbeing benefits.
 Some people require more assistance to return to work due to the severity of their injury or the nature of their work.
 Early return to work and activity helps prevent long-term disability and improves the likelihood that you will be able to continue at work.